sjs2a2000/bank/README.md

 # Piggy Bank Program
-- two types of customers, ADMIN or Customer
+- Two types of customers: ADMIN or Customer
 - Default users: admin, piggy1, piggy2
-- ability to create new users as admin
+- Ability to create new users as admin
-- ability to initialize system as admin
+- Ability to initialize system as admin

 # How to get Started
 1. log in as "admin" with password "1234"